isomerpages/mlaw-corp/_realign/2-process-Renegotiation.md

 </tr>
 </table>

-The Notice of Negotiation must have been served within **6 weeks** from 15 January 2021 **(i.e. by 26 February 2021)**, on the following Recipient(s), where applicable:
+The Notice of Negotiation must be served within **6 weeks** from 15 January 2021 **(i.e. by 26 February 2021)**, on the following Recipient(s), where applicable:
 * Any other party to the contract (“the Other Party”).
 * The Affected Business’s guarantor or surety, or the issuer of a performance bond, in relation to the Affected Business’s obligations under the contract.
 * Any assignee of any party to the contract.

-**Please note that the last day for serving the Notice of Negotiation was 26 February 2021.
-If you did not serve the Notice of Negotiation by 26 February 2021, you are not eligible for relief under the Framework.**
+<u>Service by the electronic system</u>

+To serve the Notice of Negotiation using the electronic system, you **<u>must have</u>** an email address, as well as the email address(es)* of the Recipient(s):
+*	If you are acting on behalf of an entity that is a party to the contract, please use this [link](https://go.gov.sg/notice-of-negotiation-corppass) (CorpPass).
+*	If you are an individual who is a party to the contract, please use this [link](https://go.gov.sg/notice-of-negotiation-singpass) (SingPass).

+***Email address** is (i) an email address at which you have corresponded with the Recipient regarding the contract; or (ii) if (i) is not available, an email address which the Recipient has represented to you as the address to which communications may be sent.

-**After the Notice of Negotiation is served, there will be a 4-week negotiation period for parties to reach a mutually acceptable outcome (see [Step 2](#step2) below).**
+**After you serve the Notice of Negotiation, there will be a 4-week negotiation period for parties to reach a mutually acceptable outcome (see [Step 2](#step2) below).**

+To register for a SingPass or CorpPass, please visit [https://www.singpass.gov.sg](https://www.singpass.gov.sg){:target="_blank"} or [https://www.corppass.gov.sg](https://www.corppass.gov.sg){:target="_blank"}, respectively.

+<u>Service by other modes if you are unable to use the electronic system</u>

+**<u>Only if</u>** you are unable to serve the Notice of Negotiation using the electronic system, please

+1. Download the physical copy of the Notice of Negotiation
+* If you are acting on behalf of an entity to the contract, please download this [form](https://go.gov.sg/re-align-physicalform1-entity).
+* If you are an individual who is a party to the contract, please download this [form](https://go.gov.sg/re-align-physicalform1-individual).

+2. Complete and serve the completed form (together with supporting documents) on the Recipient(s) using [other modes of service](https://www.mlaw.gov.sg/realign/other-modes-service). **Make sure that you keep a copy or original of the completed form for your own records**.

+<u>Changes to Notice of Negotiation</u>

+Please ensure that the contents of the Notice of Negotiation are correct.
+You will not be able to change the contents of the Notice of Negotiation once it is served.
+If you made an error in the Notice of Negotiation that you served on the Recipient(s), you will need to withdraw it by serving a [Notice of Withdrawal](#step7a) and then serve a new Notice of Negotiation (which must be done by 26 February 2021).

 ##### Moratorium #####
 To facilitate negotiations and to avoid parallel proceedings on the same matter, once a Affected Business serves a Notice of Negotiation, the Other Party will be prohibited from taking legal and enforcement actions (e.g. court and arbitration proceedings, or termination of the contract) against the Affected Business for his failure to perform any contractual obligation due to be performed from the day the Notice of Negotiation is served.